kailash-manasarovar/statement/docs/timeline/2024/october.md

     - It is a crime to poison people with the intent to harm or kill.
     - It is a crime to access someone's home without their permission in order to do so.

-- I arrive back in Dénia on 27th October, just as the DANA hit the Valencian region.
+- I arrive back in Dénia on 27th October, just as the DANA hits the Valencian region.
-- On Monday 28th October, I get an inexplicable and excruciating headache at home which lasts a couple of days.
+- On waking up on Monday 28th October, I have an inexplicable and excruciating headache at home which lasts a couple of days.
 - While sitting at my desk, on the Monday morning, drinking my coffee, I experience shooting nerve pains all over my face.
-- My kidneys start to really ache over the week; the dull aching gets worse and worse.
+- My kidneys start to really ache over the week; the dull aching gets worse and worse, left and right and starts that screaming pain thing.

 !!! info "Pain in kidneys"
     - I have experienced pain like this (although not as intense) continuously while I'm in my flat in Dénia since, probably, January 2023.
-    - I can describe it as a dull backache that starts about midday and gets worse until I have to lie down for a bit.
+    - I can describe it as a dull backache at my kidney area on the right and left side that starts about midday and gets worse until I have to lie down for a bit.

 - My urine becomes extremely frothy and it was fine the week before in Fatima.